LedgerHQ/blue-devenv/README.md

 Download the Blue SDK from https://github.com/ledgerhq/blue-secure-sdk and link the environment variable BOLOS_SDK to it.
 You'll have to checkout the tag matching your firmware version.

+## Troubleshooting

+If you get missing include files on an x64 linux device, make sure to install the libc6-i386 and libc6-dev-i386 packages

 ## Contact